endlessm/chromium-browser/tools/gn/docs/reference.md

   if an input file changes) by writing a depfile when the script is run (see "gn help depfile").
 This is more flexible than "inputs".

+  If the command line length is very long, you can use response files to pass args to your script.
+See "gn help response_file_contents".

   It is recommended you put inputs to your script in the "sources" variable, and stuff like other Python files required to run your script in the "inputs" variable.